 - Mercedes-Benz cars are regarded as the #1 luxury car.

 - Mercedes-Benz manufactures several diesel and small engine variations that get excellent gas mileage making them attractive to the masses.
-You will not find many of these models in USA.
-For example the S220 CDI, C220 C200 CDI, E200 CDI, A190 and B-Class.
+You will not find many of these models in the USA.
+For example the S220 CDI, C220 C200 CDI, E200 CDI, A190, and B-Class.

 - You can find replacement parts for Mercedes-Benz cars anywhere in Albania.

 - Mercedes-Benz cars are affordable due to the market being saturated with these cars.

 - Road conditions needed much improvement and Mercedes-Benz is one of the few cars made that would last longer in harsh road conditions.

 - Albanians think Mercedes-Benz is the best.
 Often Mercedes will be referred to as the “king” of cars.

 Albania may very well be the country with the most Mercedes-Benz cars per capita.
 Go visit sometime and get your picture taken with some nice ones.
 Check out the pyramid while you are there or go to the steps of the history museum if you would like a walking tour.
 Durres is great in the summertime for its beaches and Sarande is simply gorgeous.

 Be aware, by the time you leave Albania you may be longing for a Mercedes-Benz!